Why Use Instagram for Business?

 1. Everyone Loves a Good Story

-Instagram is all about storytelling, and who doesn’t love a good story?
+Instagram, especially Instagram stories, is all about storytelling, and who doesn’t love a good story?
 Society, in general, seems drawn to stories — from fairytales to celebrity news and everything in between.
 It’s a part of human nature that we can’t ignore.
-As a business, telling a story is a great way to inspire action and create connections with those who are listening.
+As a business, telling a story is a great way to inspire action and create connections with listening.

 2. Visual Content Sparks Engagement

-Visual posts tend to have a 650% higher engagement than posts involving text.
-Instagram makes visual content easier than ever before — letting you test what works and what doesn’t work with minimal effort.
+Visual posts tend to have a 650% higher engagement than text posts.
+Instagram makes visual content more manageable than ever before — letting you test what works and what doesn’t work with minimal effort.
 Once you’ve run a few posts on Instagram, you’ll have a good idea in terms of what type of imagery works for other channels.

 3. Useful Insight into Customers

 Sure, it’s great to monitor conversations about your company on the Internet.
-But it’s even better to monitor what people are posting about you on Instagram.
-Also if you’re not currently using the app, other people are — and they’ve probably already posted pictures of things they’ve bought from you.
+But it’s even better to know what people are posting about you on Instagram.
+Also, if you’re not currently using the app, other people are — and they’ve probably already posted pictures of things they’ve bought from your brand.

 4. Everyone Is On IG!

-As mentioned, there are over 800 million active users on the platform.
-This means you’re exposed to a vast audience of prospects as soon as you join.
+There are over one billion monthly active users on Instagram.
+You’re exposed to a vast audience of prospects as soon as you join.
 If you use the right hashtags and get your content out there, you’ll find a much higher amount of people interested in what you do or sell.